-- Pull choke control fully out to set the fast idle.
-Then push the choke control completely in to disengage the choke. - · Verify that the stop switch is in the ON position. - With saw on the ground, grab front handle with left hand and place right foot on inside of rear handle. - · Pull starter rope until engine starts.
+- Leave choke in the "Off" position. - Verify that the ON/STOP switch is in the "On" position. - · With saw on the ground, grab front handle with left hand and place right foot on inside of rear handle. - · Pull starter rope until engine starts.